How Editorial S-N-R Score is computed?

 O – Openness helps reveal the full signal (1 = Low; 10 = High)

-SNR reflects: Avg of SINDO constructs with their construing reflecting variables (3 items – per construct)
+SNR reflects: Avg of SINDO constructs with their construing manifest variables (3 items – per construct)

 - how clearly the signal is identified,